danecrosby/Postal-Lightning/README.md

 # Postal-Lightning
 This project maps lightning strikes geographical data onto US Postal codes.
-This makes it easier to show the data as a heatmap or to track historical lightning data for individual postal codes.
+Geographical data is interesting, but doesn't tell us which postal code, county, city, or state that lightning is hitting.
+This project takes takes that geographical data and turns it into postal code data so it can be analyzed in a number of different ways.
+It also greatly reduces the size of the data for easy dashboarding.

 This project takes 2021 US lightning stike data from [NOAA Cloud-to-Ground Lightning Strikes](https://console.cloud.google.com/bigquery(cameo:product/noaa-public/lightning)?project=geo-lightning&ws=!1m0), daily lightning strikes aggregated into 0.1 x 0.1 degree tiles, sized roughly 11 km^2, and maps that data onto US postal codes by determining which of these tiles falls into which postal code area.
 It uses the `ST_CONTAINS()` [function](https://postgis.net/docs/ST_Contains.html) and the polygon from the zipcodes table and calculates if the center of the NOAA tiles lies in the postal code's polygon.